seanwhite674/FinalYearProject/README.md

 ### 1. Gaussian Process Framework
 - Built GP priors and posteriors for both **homoscedastic** (constant noise) and **heteroscedastic** (input-dependent noise) assumptions.
 - Explored multiple kernel types, their shapes and properties are illustrated below

+#### Explaining the below Graph:
+-Visual comparison of common kernel functions and their effect on Gaussian process priors.
+Each column shows the kernel shape k(x, x′), samples from the corresponding GP prior, and a summary of the structure it imposes.
+All kernels were evaluated using a lengthscale parameter ℓ = 1 (except where noted).
+For the Matern kernel, ν = 0.5; Laplace kernel, γ = 6; Rational Quadratic kernel, α = 0.25; and Periodic kernel, period p = 2.
+Detailed formulas for each kernel are provided in the appendix 6.2.
+Note: In practice, we scale each kernel by a signal variance hyperparameter σ2f, which governs the overall vertical variation in the function.
+This scaling is applied consistently across all kernel types and accounts for the amplitude of the wave.

 <img width="667" height="448" alt="image" src="https://github.com/user-attachments/assets/9dcedf2c-b67c-47d1-b3b2-5812d0d7a966" />